Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

 “We will not divide the Greeks in order to unite the (Macedonians),” he said.

-Opposition is even stronger is Greece’s north, where Greek and Bulgarian guerrillas fought a bloody war in the early 20th century for control of then Ottoman-held Macedonia.
+Opposition is even stronger in Greece’s north, where Greek and Bulgarian guerrillas fought a bitter four-year war in the early 20th century for dominance over Orthodox Christian populations in then Ottoman-held Macedonia.

+“Let me remind you that your debt is to the homeland, not to your leader,” conservative MP Vassilis Kikilias told government deputies on Saturday.

+“Greeks lying dead on Macedonian soil look upon you with anger,” he said.

-In a paradox, Tsipras’ nationalist coalition partner, the Independent Greeks party, are expected to support the government on Saturday but reject the Macedonia deal whenever it goes to a vote.
+In a paradox, Tsipras’ nationalist coalition partners, the Independent Greeks party, are expected to support the government on Saturday but reject the Macedonia deal whenever it goes to a vote.

 The agreement still needs to be approved by Macedonia’s parliament and pass a referendum there as well as being ratified by the Greek parliament, a process likely to take months.